Gogar: Notable buildings

 Another important historic building is Millburn Tower, a mansion with extensive wooded grounds.
 It has a castellated keep (built 1806), with a long range of lower building attached.

 West Town Development

-West Town Edinburgh is a planned housing development to the west of Edinburgh and adjacent to Edinburgh Airport near Gogar and Ingilston.
+West Town Edinburgh is a planned housing development to the west of Edinburgh and adjacent to Edinburgh Airport near Gogar and Ingliston.
 The construction of 7,000 homes is proposed.
 The site has an area of around 205 acres.
 It is adjacent to Edinburgh Airport and Ingliston Park and Ride.
 The Edinburgh Tram passes through the middle of the site.
 The development was formerly referred to as Edinburgh 205.
-The proposal was developed by New Islington Limited, whose chairperson is Bill Gammell.
+The proposal was developed by New Ingliston Limited, whose chairperson is Bill Gammell.
 In April 2021, "Drum Property" purchased a controlling interest in the company.
 The plans were officially announced by Bill Gammel on 2 December 2021.
+The plans were approved "in principle" during December 2024.

 Transport

 The depot for the new Edinburgh Trams is located at Gogar.
 In December 2008, Transport Minister Stewart Stevenson MSP announced that there would also be a new £43m Edinburgh Gateway station on the Fife Circle line and Edinburgh Trams to provide connections to Edinburgh Airport.
 It opened on 11 December 2016, having cost £41m.

 Gogarburn tram stop serves the headquarters of The Royal Bank of Scotland.